Requirements

 - Courses taken to fulfill major or minor requirements must be taken for regular letter grades (not Credit/D/Fail).

-- Normally, one course taken at another college or university may be counted toward the earth and oceanographic science major requirements with departmental approval.
+- Normally, one course taken at another college or university may be counted toward the EOS major requirements with departmental approval.

 - Courses taken at other institutions or study away programs may not be counted toward the EOS minor.